bterwijn/NQueens/docs/Design.md

 * DiagonalsTopRight, represents queens and conflicts on the top-right diagonals
 * Diagonals, logic for efficient conflict checking

-The relation between these classes can be represented in an UML class diagram with the algorithms in pink and the representations of the state (datastructure) in blue.
+The relation between these classes can be represented in an informal UML class diagram with the algorithms in pink and the representation of the state (datastructure) in blue.

 <img src="https://github.com/bterwijn/NQueens/blob/master/docs/umletino.png">